 The World Less Traveled Grant was endowed by a gift from Marion Parry, and the SAIC Summer Travel Grants were endowed by a gift from Edward L. Ryerson.
 The grants were created to provide funds for thesis research, conference attendance, travel for exhibitions, and self-initiated study trips (not SAIC study trips) available to both undergraduate and graduate students.
-The Office of the Dean of Faculty is pleased to announce that this fund will be made available annually for use in the subsequent semester.
+The Office of the Dean of Faculty is pleased to announce that this fund will be made available annually for use in the subsequent semester or Summer thereafter.
 World Less Traveled Grants are awarded with a maximum amount of $1,500 and the SAIC Summer Travel Grants are awarded with a maximum amount of $1,000.

 SAIC x ACRE Alumni Scholarship

 ACRE has partnered with The School of the Art Institute of Chicago to create a scholarship opportunity to accepted residents who are also Master’s level graduates from SAIC.
 We are excited to work with SAIC to further support the careers of their alumni and provide free services to their artists.
 Eligibility for the SAIC Alumni Scholarship will be based on successful completion of an SAIC Graduate Program within 12 months of the start date of the summer residency (July 1, 2019).
 Both traditional and Low Residency MFA candidates are eligible.

 To qualify you must have completed an SAIC Graduate Program between July 2020–July 2021.
 Applications closed March 11, 2021.